Quasisymmetric Embeddability of Weak Tangents: Gromov hyperbolic spaces and groups

 Let $(X,d)$ be a metric space and $x,y,p \in X$.
 The \emph{Gromov product} of $x,y$ with respect to $p$ is defined by

 In hyperbolic metric spaces, Gromov product measures how long two geodesics travel close together.
-More precisely, if $x, y, p$ are three distinct points in a $\delta$-hyperbolic space $X$, then the initial segments of length $(x, y)_p$ of any two geodesics connecting $x,p$ and $y,p$ are $2\delta$-Hausdorff close.
+More precisely, if $x, y, p$ are three distinct points in a $\delta$-hyperbolic space $X$, then the initial segments of length $(x, y)_p$ of any two geodesics connecting $x,p$ and $y,p$ are $2\delta$-close in Hausdorff distance.

 Let $(X,d)$ be a proper $\delta$-hyperbolic metric space and $p$ be a chosen base point of $X$.
 We define the \emph{boundary at infinity} of $X$ by

 where two geodesic rays $r_1,r_2$ are equivalent if $d_H(r_1,r_2)<\infty$.